 Urgh.
 This is why I don’t like getting involved in the big Tapestry of Life.
 Too many threads.
 It seems too big for one person, and my ego isn’t large enough to delude myself into thinking I’m sufficiently important to make a lick of difference.
 But somebody does, and I’ll be damned if I let her down.
 What’s my next move, then?
 Well, I have to beat the Milkmaids and I have to do it without losing half my players.

 I’m still dwelling on it when someone knocks on my door.

-“Open,” I say, and then immediately regret not getting up to check.
+“Open,” I say, immediately regretting not getting up to check.
 People are trying to kill me, and here I am letting just anybody in.
 It’s Jint.
 One look at her face and my fight or flight instinct very nearly engages.

 “Have you come up with a plan against the Milkmaids?” she demands.